 Caucasus and Ukraine.

 Martin Hytha started to work in an environmental NGO Children of the Earth in Czechia.
-He took part in dozens of campaigns and activities - for example protecting landscape from illegal billboards or a campaign against animal factory farms.
-He also supported local initiatives trying to resolve cases of projects in their neighbourhood that were a threat to the environment.
-He has been with NESEHNUTI for five years, invovled in the programme supporting civil society in the Caucasus and Ukraine - "The Initiative Way".
-He lived in the Caucasus for three years and fell in love with it.
+He took part in dozens of campaigns and activities - for example protecting the landscape from illegal billboards or a campaign against animal factory farms.
+He also supported local initiatives trying to resolve cases of projects in their neighborhoods that were a threat to the environment.
+He has been with NESEHNUTI for eight years, involved in the program supporting civil society in the Caucasus and Ukraine - "The Initiative Way".

 Patrik Salat is working as an EVS volunteer in Georgia for Jam-news.net.
 He studied History and Portuguese language at Masaryk University in Brno.
 He has been active in the non-governmental sector since 2015.
 He is experienced in journalistic work and methods or fact-checking due to his internships at Seznam zprávy and Aktuálně.cz.
 He is mostly interested in human rights or environmental issues and attempts to use a visual storytelling form like photography or video.